Memoirs of a Geisha (film): Plot

-Sayuri travels with Nobu, the Chairman, Mameha, Pumpkin, and the American soldiers to the Amami Islands.
+Sayuri travels with Nobu, the chairman, Mameha, Pumpkin, and the American soldiers to the Amami Islands.
 The Colonel propositions Sayuri, but she rejects him.
-Nobu confronts Sayuri after seeing this and confesses his desire to become her danna.
-Sayuri devises a plan to have Nobu catch her being intimate with the Colonel so that he will lose interest, and enlists Pumpkin's help to do so.
-However, Pumpkin brings the Chairman instead.
-When confronted, Pumpkin declares it her revenge for Sayuri being adopted by Mother instead of her.
-Disheartened, Sayuri decides to give up on her pursuit for the Chairman.
+Nobu confronts her afterwards, confessing his desire to become her danna.
+Sayuri plans to have Nobu catch her being intimate with the Colonel so he loses interest, enlisting Pumpkin's help.
+However, Pumpkin brings the chairman instead.
+When confronted, she admits it was in revenge for Mother adopting Sayuri instead of her.
+Disheartened, Sayuri gives up on the chairman.

-After returning to Gion, Sayuri is summoned to a nearby tea-house.
-Expecting Nobu, Sayuri is instead surprised to see the Chairman.
-The Chairman confesses his feelings for her, that he always knew of her identity but refused to interfere with Nobu's feelings out of respect, and that he himself arranged for Mameha to become her mentor.
-Sayuri is finally able to confess her love to the Chairman and they share a kiss.
+Returning to Gion, Sayuri is summoned to a nearby tea-house.
+Expecting Nobu, she is surprised to see the chairman.
+He confesses his feelings for Sayuri, admitting he always knew who she was but refused to interfere with Nobu's feelings out of respect, and that he himself arranged for Mameha to become her mentor.
+Sayuri finally can declare her love to the chairman and they kiss.